 Energy infrastructure owner Kinder Morgan (KMI) used to be one of the most popular tickers when I first started reading Seeking Alpha.
-Admittedly, what follows is a thoroughly unscientific observation, but Kinder Morgan articles used to appear on the front page all the time just a few years ago.
+Admittedly, what follows is a thoroughly unscientific observation, but Kinder Morgan articles appeared on the front page all the time just a few years ago.
 It’s not hard to see why either.
 As a giant energy toll road, Kinder’s model is attractive to income hunters.
-Getting paid a fat dividend for owning over 80,000 miles of pipeline and 150 or so terminals sounds lower-risk and more predictable than the wider energy sector.
+Getting paid a fat dividend for owning over 80,000 miles of pipeline and around 150 terminals sounds lower-risk and more predictable than the wider energy sector.

 A Better Place

 These days, Kinder looks like it is in a healthier place.
 For one, its cashflow situation looks much more sustainable.
-It has generated around $19,000m worth of cash from its transport and storage operations over the past four years.
+It has generated around $19,000m worth of cash from operations over the past four years.
 It spent around $11,250m of that on capital expenditure, plus a further $6,500m on cash dividends.
-Net debt has also fallen by nearly $10,000m over the same timeframe, bringing leverage down to circa 4.3x EBITDA.
+Net debt has also fallen by nearly $10,000m over the same period, bringing leverage down to circa 4.3x EBITDA.
 That’s a level that puts it into a more comfortable place with respect to the ratings agencies.